FFTW Reference

 required (a plan can be reused many times).
 The functions

-and fftw3d_create_plan
+fftw2d_create_plan and fftw3d_create_plan are optional,

-alternative interfaces to fftwnd_create_plan
+alternative interfaces to fftwnd_create_plan for two and three

 dimensions, respectively.

-returns a valid plan, or NULL
+fftwnd_create_plan returns a valid plan, or NULL if, for

 some reason, the plan can't be created.
 This can happen if memory runs

-out or if the arguments are invalid in some way (e.g. if rank
+out or if the arguments are invalid in some way (e.g. if rank <

 0).

-variants take as additional arguments
+The create_plan_specific variants take as additional arguments

 specific input/output arrays and their strides.
 For the last four